RwwL/Cabin-Extensions/README.md

 #Cabin Extensions
-Cabin is as powerful as you choose to make it.
-Adding extensions to your Cabin project couldn't be easier &mdash; simply add an additional stylesheet link in the <code>&lt;head&gt;</code> of your HTML document (see <i>How to use</i>).
+Cabin's extensions allow you to quickly and easily extend the functionality of the Cabin framework.
+Simply choose which one(s) you would like to Cabin, add the stylesheet link in your HTML document <code>&lt;head&gt;</code> and you're ready to go!

 ##How to use
 Download the Cabin extension file specific to your needs and place it in your <code>/css</code> folder.